Challenge #23: "So Many Songs, But I'm Feeling So Lonely!"

 It was a Friday and I was dead tired.
-I was stressed out and completely exhausted by the week.
 Even though my subject was technically easy, the college professors drove us hard.
 I honestly just wanted to curl up in my bed and sleep until the next three years were over.

 The doorbell to my apartment rang.
 I groaned, but didn't get up.
 Two minutes later, it rang again, and then once more.
 I huffed, finally getting off my bed and ambled through my apartment to go to the front door.